hackermuscisian34/asthra-ctf/README.md

 Please ensure your flags are in the format `asthra{custom value}`, where `custom value` is any string of your choosing.
 This will be used to award points to those who solve your challenge.

 ## Note to challenge creators
 Please add a README to your respective challenge outlining how to solve it.
-Also add a docker-compose file to make it easy to host the challenges.
+Also add a Dockerfile to make it easy to host the challenges.